almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Pros
 - Managed infrastructure offers simplicity
-- Developers can focus on writing code
+- Simple applications can be up and running fast

 ## Cons
 - Limited control due to managed infrastructure, but [Heroku Shield](https://www.heroku.com/shield) is offered for high compliance applications
-- Complicated network routing with additional hops and points of failure
+- Complicated network routing with additional hops and points of failure between Heroku and Azure
-- Site-to-Site VPN creates additional attack vector for malicious actors
-- Degraded performance due to need to use Site-to-Site VPN introduces additional latency and will degrade performance
+- Degraded performance due to additional Site-to-Site VPN hops, which introduce additional latency
+- Increased security risk because traffic flows over open internet, even thoug hit is encrypted over a VPN tunnel

 # Recommendation

+The choice between Azure and Heroku application hosting for Ruby on Rails depends on project size, complexity, and priorities.
+Azure offers ASEs as a PaaS option for performance and high scale through isolation.
+This is ideal for larger, complex applications requiring flexibility and scalability.
+On the other hand, Heroku is great for simplicity and fast deployment.
+The additional complexity of requiring Azure to host data really handicaps Heroku as a choice, because a Site-to-Site VPN would degrade performance and increase security risk.
+However, for smaller, less complex applications, Heroku could offer faster application deployments for tasks such as prototyping and proof of concepts.